thingsboard/thingsboard.github.io/docs/trendz/anomaly/build.md

 - **Min Segment Duration:** Minimum time span for a segment to be considered valid.
 - **Min Points in Segment:** Minimum number of data points required for a valid segment.

-#### Feature Extraction Settings
+#### Anomaly Detection Settings

-After segmenting the data, extract useful features that help the model understand behavior.
+After segmenting the data, extract useful features that help the model understand behavior and check each segment for anomalies:

 - **Comparison Type:** Defines how segments will be compared.
   - **Behavior-based:** Captures overall patterns and trends in the data.
   - **Feature-based:** Focuses on specific measurements or attributes derived from the data.

 - **Aggregation (Applicable only for Behavior-based Comparison Type):** Function used to summarize data within a segment (AVG, MIN, MAX, SUM, COUNT).
 - **Aggregation Points (Applicable only for Behavior-based Comparison Type):** Number of points considered when calculating aggregations.

-#### Anomaly Detection Settings

 - **Score Threshold Percent:** This is the percentile threshold used to classify whether a segment is anomalous.
   Segments with anomaly scores above this threshold are marked as anomalies.